SheatNoisette/potetre2d/README.md

 # Picogine

-A really small (in size) JS game engine for 2D games.
+A really small (in size) game engine for 2D games, made originally for the 4Mb Game Jam.

 ## Building